-Service Objective: PH 3 - Redu PH 3 - Reduction in the number of falls in Adults Key Milestone(s) (13/14) line with th Working with all service providers, implement the action plan to reduce falls at home in line with the Royal Society for the Prevention of Accidents (ROSPA) guidance as outlined in the new Falls Strategy.
-Mar 2014 KEY (NEW) Key Milestone(s) (14/15) Monitor ar Monitor and review all PH 3 milestones in line with three year planning cycle.
-Mar 2015 Key Milestone(s) (15/16) Monitor and nd review all PH 3 milestor II PH 3 milestones in line with three year planning cycle.
-Mar 2016 Director, Public Health Diak Assessment Initial Linked PH11 Risk Assessment Residual Indicators
+Service Objective: PH 3 - Redu PH 3 - Reduction in the number of falls in Adults Key Milestone(s) (13/14) line with the Working with all service providers, implement the action plan to reduce falls at home in line with the Royal Society for the Prevention of Accidents (ROSPA) guidance as outlined in the new Falls Strategy.
+Mar 2014 KEY (NEW) Key Milestone(s) (14/15) Monitor a Director, Public Health Key Milestone(s) (15/16) Monitor as Monitor and review all PH 3 milestones in line with three year planning cycle.
+Mar 2016 Director, Public Health Disk Assessment Initial Linked PH11 Risk Assessment Residual Indicators